pydicom/pynetdicom/docs/apps/movescu.rst

 The ``movescu`` application implements a *Service Class User* (SCU) for the :dcm:`Query/Retrieve Service Class<part04/chapter_C.html>`.
-It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and once established, sends a query to be matched against the SCP's managed SOP Instances.
+It requests an association with a peer Application Entity on IP address ``addr`` and listen port ``port`` and once established, sends a C-MOVE query to be matched against the SCP's managed SOP Instances.
 The SCP then responds by sending a copy of the matching SOP Instances to the Store SCP specified using the Move AE title.